-6.3.4.5 Promotion from Year 3 Semester I (ECP) to Year 3 Semester 2 (ECP): - An ECP student is required to pass two modules in order to be permitted to register for the next semester.
+6.3.4.5 Promotion from Year 3 Semester I (ECP) to Year 3 Semester 2 (ECP):

-6.3.4.6 Promotion to Year 3 Semester 2 to Year 4 Semester 1: - 6.3.4.6 Promotion to Year 3 Semester 2 to Year 4 Semester 1: Students must pass all of the preceding 20 modules.
-(Approved by Senate Rules Comm wef 2014/10) - Exclusion RulesRefer to Rule 6.3.5 which is applicable to both the ND and ND(ECP). - 6.3.6 Interruption of Studies In accordance with Rule G21A(b), the minimum duration for this programme will be 4 years of registered study and the maximum duration will be 5 years of registered study, including any periods of WIL.
+6.3.4.6 Promotion to Year 3 Semester 2 to Year 4 Semester 1:

+Students must pass all of the preceding 20 modules.

+In accordance with Rule G21A(b), the minimum duration for this programme will be 4 years of registered study and the maximum duration will be 5 years of registered study, including any periods of WIL.
 Should a student interrupt their studies by more than three (3) years, the student will need to apply to the department for permission to reregister and will need to prove currency of appropriate knowledge prior to being given permission to continue with registration.
-(Approved by Senate Rules Comm wef 2014/10) - 6.3.7 Work Integrated Learning Rules Refer to Rule 6.3.7 which is applicable to both the ND and ND(ECP). - 6.3.8 Code of Conduct Refer to Rule 6.3.8 which is applicable to both the ND and ND(ECP). - 6.3.9 Attendance and Assessment Refer to Rule 6.3.9 which is applicable to both the ND and ND(ECP). - 6.3.10 Health and Safety Refer to Rule 6.3.10 which is applicable to both the ND and ND(ECP).
+(Approved by Senate Rules Comm wef 2014/10)